top of page

-Understanding Interpersonal Trauma for Women in Benicia and Vallejo, CA
+Understanding Interpersonal Trauma and Emotional Abuse for Women in Benicia and Vallejo, CA

-Interpersonal Trauma, or Relationship Trauma is harm or abuse caused by other people within relationships or social interactions - both intentionally and unintentionally.
+Attachment, Interpersonal or Relationship Trauma is harm or abuse caused by other people within relationships or social interactions - both intentionally and unintentionally.

 It can occur at any age but often starts during childhood and, many of us experience multiple interpersonal and other types of traumas throughout our lifespan.
 The more well-known or acknowledged forms of interpersonal trauma are physical and sexual abuse or bullying.

-But, people can also experience trauma from betrayal, criticism, rejection, gaslighting, humiliation, racism, abandonment, or even when trusted caregivers aren't able to effectively respond to our emotional needs.
+But, people commonly experience trauma from emotional abuse, neglect, betrayal, criticism, rejection, gaslighting, humiliation, racism, abandonment, or if caregivers weren't able to effectively respond to our emotional needs.

 Why Interpersonal Trauma Counseling?

-I chose to specialize in treating relationship trauma because of:
+I specialize in treating emotional abuse and relationship trauma because of:

 Despite all of this, healing and wholeness is still an option